Opossum Removal & Trapping in MD, DC & Northern VA

 Typical Treatment: First, a thorough inspection by a Trappro technician will be completed.
 At that time, the area(s) of entry will be identified and trapping/removal will commence.
 Trapping lasts for approximately 3 to 5 business days to work as our first line of defense.
 Live cage traps will be set near/on the entry/access points.
 The open areas where the opossum(s) have gained entry will be monitored for activity during the duration of the trapping service.
 The technician will place a breakable barrier/screen/tape (whatever is available) over/inside the holes or entry points to monitor the opossum(s) movements in/ out of the open areas.
 This technique allows us to record wildlife movement and will assist in dictating the duration of the trapping service.
 Once a point of no activity has been reached, Trappro will feel comfortable removing the live traps and installing temporary screenings over the existing entry points.
 The trapping/removal service, along with our patch, is guaranteed against animal re-entry for 30 days.
 Trappro recommends permanently sealing the opossum(s) area(s) of entry.
 Upon the inspection, a proposal will be provided for permanent repairs to the home or structure.
-Trappro completes and warranties permanent repairs against wild life re-entry for up to 10 years.
+Trappro completes and warranties permanent repairs against wild life re-entry for up to 5 years.
 If opossums are simply inhabiting or invading the yard with no specific point of entry, Trappro offers an open area trapping service for these purposes.
 Open area trapping is difficult simply because Trappro cannot force animals in to a trap.
 The exterior of the home is their natural habitat.
 Opossums can only be baited to then further lead themselves inside before we are able to remove them from any property.
-Open area trapping services last for a total of 7 business days and hold no guarantee.
 Any animals/wildlife lead inside our traps will be removed.
 Trappro does not charge per animal or per trap.